 Signature Series

 Looking for trusted, evidence-informed information on supporting autistic individuals?
-Autism Ontario’s Signature Series offer parents, caregivers, and professionals the tools, strategies, and resources they need—all in an engaging and easy-to-digest format.
+Autism Ontario’s Signature Series offer autistic adults, parents, and professionals the tools, strategies, and resources they need, all in an engaging and easy-to-digest format.

 Our free, live interviews tackle the topics that matter most to the autism community, from educational advocacy to mental health, neurodiversity, and beyond.
-We take complex academic research and break it down into practical, real-world insights you can use right away.
+We take complex topics and break them down into practical, real-world insights you can use right away.

 What makes Signature Series webinars different?